-With just a little bit of forethought, though, coffee can be brewed without any heat whatsoever, and it can result in less acidic coffee (great for those who suffer from acid reflux), and it also tends to bring out the chocolatier and nuttier notes of a bean, which is intriguing in and of itself.
+Most people think that cold coffee is first brewed hot and then refrigerated down to a cooler temperature.
+But with just a little bit of forethought, coffee can be brewed without any heat whatsoever, and it can result in less acidic coffee (great for those who suffer from acid reflux), and it also tends to bring out the chocolatier and nuttier notes of a bean, which is intriguing in and of itself.

 Especially during the summer, cold brew can be great for getting a strong cup of chilled coffee without diluting it using tons of ice—I mean, we all feel like we’re getting a little ripped off when we get our iced coffee from the barista and see the entire cup jam packed with cube after cube.